Skip to main content

 In the terminal, you should now see the Hello World! string and the countdown before the reset.

-Step 2: Change the output text
+Step 2: Change the displayed string

 #